 Americans have a perception problem.
 In fact, Americans have SO MANY perception problems that you are probably considering which one I mean.

-Here is the one I mean: happiness.
 It does not come with a new job, house, car or vacation.
 It also doesn’t come with having more stuff than your family/friends/neighbors.
 And it doesn’t matter how many reality shows or Instagram posts tell you so.

 One of the strangest things about this is the news.
-Media outlets of all types seem to push this mentality with their attempt to grab your attention with headlines.
+Media outlets of all types seem to push this mentality with their attempt to grab our attention with headlines.
 Since when did this sort of thing become news?
 And lifestyle sections….don’t get me started.
 Who cares what dress someone wore to an awards ceremony when there are hurricanes and starving people on this planet?

 We think we know what will bring us happiness.
 Most of us are wrong.
+Including me.

 The recipe for a happy life (in my opinion) can be summed up with the following bits:

-- feeling as healthy as possible
+- Feeling as healthy as possible

 Here they are: The Millionaire Next Door and The Millionaire Mind.
 I recommend reading the Millionaire Mind first.
 It contains more of the straight forward information.
 The Millionaire Mind builds on those concepts and give more statistical information.
 Both are incredibly interesting if you are into money, human behavior, or any combination of the two.

-Happiness is right around the corner waiting for you.
+More happiness is right around the corner waiting for you.
 Today is a great day to go after it.

 “Do Something Today That Your Future Self Will Thank You For”